ppscon/CBOM/docs/REGO-POLICY-NARRATION.md

 ```

 **Narration**:
 "The REGO policy is smart enough to read CBOM data in both the legacy CycloneDX 1.4 format and the new 1.6 format.
-This ensures we can enforce policies regardless of which CBOM version QVS-CBOM generates.
+This ensures we can enforce policies regardless of which CBOM version Aqua-CBOM generates.
 It first tries to read from the `.crypto` object (1.4 format), and if that doesn't exist, it falls back to the `.properties` array (1.6 format)."

 ---